 Because networking opportunities are an important part of all of our programs, participants will have plenty of chances to informally share ideas and experiences as they develop personal and professional relationships that will hopefully continue beyond the duration of the seminar.

 If there are issues that are not explicitly addressed in the seminar schedule which participants would like to have a chance to discuss with colleagues, time to do so can be arranged formally or informally at reserved tables over meals or at other times during the week.

-Seminar Faculty
+Seminar Faculty (tbd)

-- Michael Daxner, Professor of sociology and President Emeritus of the University of Oldenburg, Visiting Professor at the Free University of Berlin, member of the Global Citizenship Alliance's Advisory Board - Charles Hopkins, UNESCO Chair at York University in Toronto - Maghan Keita, Professor of history, Director of the Institute for Global Interdisciplinary Studies, and Chair of the unit on Critical Language and Cultural Studies at Villanova University - Tom Koenigs, Member of Parliament of the Federal Republic of Germany, Alliance 90/The Greens, Spokesman for Human Rights - Yolanda Moses, Professor of anthropology and Associate Vice Chancellor for Diversity, Equity and Excellence at the University of California, Riverside, Vice Chair of the Board of Directors of the Global Citizenship Alliance - Elona Müller-Preinesberger, Guest Panelist
+- Charles Hopkins, UNESCO Chair at York University in Toronto - Maghan Keita, Professor of history, Director of the Institute for Global Interdisciplinary Studies, and Chair of the unit on Critical Language and Cultural Studies at Villanova University - Yolanda Moses, Professor of anthropology, Associate Vice Chancellor for diversity, equity and excellence, and